EthanDGee/ryleeeeeeeeeeeee/docs/gee_stott_final_presentation/presentation.md

   - Trained on one Raspberry pi
 - Maia has 25 million parameters
   - Trained on two A100 80Gb GPUs

 </div>
 <div>

-- No filtering by game type (classical, blitz, etc) to capture broader human play patterns
+- We include more types of data to capture broader human play patterns
-- No Elo filtering, we include games with mixed skill levels to better reflect general human behavior
+  - A wide rage of elo ratings
+  - All game types (classical, blitz, etc) to
+  - Players can be of any skill level
+  - First 10 moves of every game so we can handle openings
 - No data augmentation
-- 15,000 games vs. Maia’s 169 million games
+- 15,167 games vs. Maia’s 169 million games
 - Model size is **1/5** that of Maia's

 </div>